veillette/physics-book/contents/ch16Waves.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 Scouts at a camp shake the rope bridge they have just crossed and observe the wave crests to be 8.00 m apart.
-If they shake it the bridge twice per second, what is the propagation speed of the waves?
+If they shake the bridge twice per second, what is the propagation speed of the waves?

 </div>
 <div class="solution">